 Does your child need a cosigner for student loans?

-Cosigners are not required for federal student loans.
-However, many students find that federal loans are not enough to cover their entire cost of education, and so they turn to private student loans.
+Cosigners aren't required for federal student loans.
+However, many students find that federal loans aren't enough to cover their entire college cost so they supplement their financial aid with private student loans.

 If your child is applying for a private student loan, you'll probably need to cosign.
-Unless your teen has an established credit history of their own (most kids don't), they will need a cosigner with a solid credit history in order to get a private student loan.
+Unless your teen has an established credit history of their own (most kids don't), they'll need a cosigner with a solid credit history to get a private student loan.

-There is one innovate lender, Ascent, that offers private student loans to college juniors and seniors based on their future income potential, rather than their credit histories.
+There is one innovative lender, Ascent, that offers private student loans to college juniors and seniors based on their future income potential, rather than their credit histories.
 Ascent's CEO gave us an in-depth interview about how this unique loan product works.
-You can read more about it here.
+You can read more about it here

-Most federal loans do not require a cosigner.
-For example, the Perkins Loans and Direct Subsidized and Unsubsidized Loans (Stafford Loans), do not require a credit check or a cosigner.
+Most federal loans don't require a cosigner.
+For example, the Perkins loans and Direct Subsidized and Unsubsidized loans (Stafford Loans), don't require a credit check or a cosigner.

 If your child qualifies for federal financial aid, federal loans should be your first choice before looking at private student loans.
 Federal loans often have lower interest rates than private loans, as well as more generous repayment terms if the borrower can't pay for some reason.